catenax-ng/tx-item-relationship-service/docs/adminguide.md

       ttl: PT10M  # Requests to dataplane will time out after this duration (see https://en.wikipedia.org/wiki/ISO_8601#Durations)
     urnprefix: /urn
   catalog:
-    policies:
     # IRS will only negotiate contracts for offers with a policy as defined in the allowedNames list.
     # If a requested asset does not provide one of these policies, a tombstone will be created and this node will not be processed.
-      allowedNames: ID 3.0 Trace, ID 3.1 Trace, R2_Traceability, FrameworkAgreement.traceability, Membership  # List of comma separated names of the policies to accept.
-      acceptedRightOperands: active  # List of comma separated names of the rightOperands to accept.
-      acceptedLeftOperands: PURPOSE  # List of comma separated names of the leftOperands to accept.
+    acceptedPolicies:
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: "ID 3.0 Trace"
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: "ID 3.1 Trace"
+      - leftOperand: "PURPOSE"
+        operator: "eq"
+        rightOperand: R2_Traceability
+      - leftOperand: "FrameworkAgreement.traceability"
+        operator: "eq"
+        rightOperand: "active"
+      - leftOperand: "Membership"
+        operator: "eq"
+        rightOperand: "active"

 discovery:
   oAuthClientId: portal  # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client